-Aim 7: To Increas Aim 7: To Increase Awareness of the Park via Marketing Objectives Action Lead O = Acti ry on Compl on in Prog on Propos complete gress sed Resources Comments YEAR 23/24 YEAR 24/25 YEAR 25/26 YEAR 26/27 Promote and build wider awareness of the park.
+Aim 7: To Increas se Awareness of the Park via Marketi ng Objectives Action Lead Delivery ✓ = Action Completed O = Action in Progress ■ = Action Proposed X = Not completed Resources Comments YEAR 22/23 YEAR 23/24 YEAR 24/25 YEAR 25/26 Promote and build wider awareness pf the park.
 Post events on Green Flag web site.
 Friends group facebook page Comms.
-Officer Leisure Events and Arts Officer Parks Development & Park Rangers and friends group 0 • Existing PASC & Leisure revenue budgets Utilise IT systems, i.e. Internet, Facebook to full advantage.
-On-site information about the park Install a notice board Parks development officer and friends group ✓ ✓ PASC budgets and possibly the friends group Notice board to include up to date park information including out of hours telephone numbers for reporting issues and promote Friends group.
+Officer Leisure Events and Arts Officer Parks Development & Park Rangers and friends group 0 • • • Existing PASC & Leisure revenue budgets Utilise IT systems, i.e. Internet, Facebook to full advantage.
+On-site information about the park Install a notice board Parks development officer and friends group - PASC budgets and possibly the friends group Notice board to include up to date park information including out of hours telephone numbers for reporting issues and promote Friends group.
 Promote the park and its facilities with local media Achieve regular coverage in the local media, press, radio and television.
 Comms.
-Officer Parks Development Officer/Friends Group & Park Rangers 0 - • - Existing revenue budgets The park has benefited from press releases in the local newspaper Work within the approved GBC Green Spaces Strategy The 2021-2026 strategy provides a framework for future park aspirations and open space provision decisions Communities Officer And PASC Management 0 Existing revenue budgets To provide a consistent approach to parks maintenance and development across the Borough Council's Parks and open spaces.
+Officer Parks Development Officer/Friends Group & Park Rangers 0 • • • Existing revenue budgets The park has benefited from press releases in the local newspaper Work within the approved GBC Green Spaces Strategy The 2021-2026 strategy provides a framework for future park aspirations and open space provision decisions Communities Officer And PASC Management 0 • - Existing revenue budgets To provide a consistent approach to parks maintenance and development across the Borough Council's Parks and open spaces.
 The Strategy is available on the Council's parks webpage.

-se Awareness of the Park Objectives Action Lead ■ = Action Proposed Resources Comments YEAR ¥ = Not completed YEAR YEAR YEAR YEAR 23/24 24/25 25/26 26/27 Continual increased promotion Follow actions required in the marketing plan.
+Deliver y on Compl eted Objectives Action Lead · Resources Comments complete YEAR 22/23 YEAR 23/24 YEAR 24/25 YEAR 25/26 Continual increased promotion Follow actions required in the marketing plan.
 Parks Development officer and Park Rangers and friends group 0 • Existing revenue budgets Promote on the Council's website Devise a specific webpage for the park, information to include how to get to the park, appropriate disability access and park facilities.
 Also include a user satisfaction survey.
 Continue to monitor to ensure it remains up to date.
-Comms staff and Parks development officer ✓ Existing revenue budgets Webpage created with a link the Friends of Breck Hill Facebook group.
-Promotion of the park facilities in map/plan format Design and produce a map/plan of the facilities on the park, publish on webpage and notice board.
-Comms staff and Parks development officer • Existing revenue budgets To promote the facilities on the park to existing and potential park users.
-Gain user satisfaction information and monitor whether the park is meeting the needs of the wider community Encourage park users to complete postcard sized user survey at all events and activities.
+Comms staff and Parks development officer • Existing revenue budgets Link the friends group facebook page Promotion of the park in leaflet format Design and produce a leaflet for the park, distribute in local libraries and information establishments.
+Include a copy of the webpage Comms staff and Parks development officer Existing revenue budgets Gain user satisfaction information and monitor whether the park is meeting the needs of the wider community Encourage park users to complete postcard sized user survey at all events and activities.
 Summer targeted user survey to obtain baseline data.
-Parks Development Officer/Park Rangers 0 • • • Existing revenue budgets Ensure park is meeting the needs of the community.
+Parks Development Officer/Park Rangers 0 • • Existing revenue budgets Ensure park is meeting the needs of the community.